 In May 2021, Council took an important step by resolving to include one iwi representative with voting rights at Council committee meetings from 1 July 2021.
-This development reinforces the partnership between Council and Te Rūnanga o Ngāti Waewae, ensuring that iwi input informs Council's decisions and responsibilities across cultural, environmental, social, economic, and legal areas.
+This development reinforces the partnership between Council and Te Rūnanga o Ngāti Waewae, ensuring that across cultural, environmental, social, economic, and

 The Buller District Council recognises the ongoing importance of developing and fostering relationships with Māori across the district.
-By doing so, Council ensures that Māori perspectives and contributions continue to play a meaningful role in the district's governance and future development.
+By doing so, Council ensures that Māori perspectives and contributions continue to play a meaningful role in the district's